IgorSokoloff/MIPT_CS_4SEM_PROJECT/README.md

-# MIPT_CS_4SEM_PROJECT
+# python_physics_engine

-Here is the source code of the project in Informatics of 4 semester in MIPT.
+Here is the source code of the project in Informatics of 4 semester at MIPT in 2016.

 Demonstration video: https://youtu.be/pjhc5iVnPiU